github/developer.github.com/content/v3/oauth.md

       &state=xyz

 There's nothing you can do here as users are free to choose not to use your application.
-More often that not, users will just close the window or press back in their browser, so it is likely that you'll never see this error.
+More often than not, users will just close the window or press back in their browser, so it is likely that you'll never see this error.